coralproject/ask-docs/docs_dir/index.md

 The Coral Project is an open source project to help publishers of all sizes build better communities around their journalism.
 We're creating tools that allow everyone feel safe, respected, and heard.
 It consists of three products: [Ask](#ask), [Trust](#trust) and [Talk](#talk).

-INSERT NICE, BRIEF DESCRIPTIONS OF THE PRODUCTS THAT THE TEAM AGREES ON

 Sign up for the [Coral Project newsletter](https://tinyletter.com/coralproject/subscribe/) to stay tuned for announcements, software updates and the on community engagement [Guides](#guides) for newsrooms.
 Our [product roadmap](products#roadmap).

 If you'd like to learn more about the Coral Project from a high-level perspective, please visit our [ Coral Project website](https://www.coralproject.net).
 You can find information there about the project, our goals, and the individual products.